 Both Azure and AWS offer similar IaaS capabilities for virtual machines, networking, and storage.
 However, Azure provides stronger PaaS capabilities which is an important piece of Cloud infrastructure today.

 Microsoft Azure PaaS provides application developers with the environment, tools, and building blocks that they need to rapidly build and deploy new cloud services.
-It also provides the vital ‘dev-ops’ connections which are important for monitoring, managing, and continually fine tuning those apps.
+It also provides the vital 'dev-ops' connections which are important for monitoring, managing, and continually fine tuning those apps.
 With Azure PaaS, much of the infrastructure management is taken care of behind the scenes by Microsoft.
-Thus, developing Azure PaaS solutions allow for a 100% focus on innovation.
+Thus, Azure development allows for a 100% focus on innovation.

 Azure’s compatibility with the .Net programming language is one of the most useful benefits of Azure, which gives Microsoft a clear upper hand over AWS and the rest of the competitors.
 Azure has been built and optimized to work consistently with both old and new applications developed using the .Net programming framework.
 It is much easier and straightforward for enterprises to move their Windows apps to Azure Cloud as opposed to AWS or others.
 Thus for the several organizations that use .Net based enterprise apps, Azure is the obvious choice.